hakonschia/reddit-android-client/README.md

 ## Installation

 The downloadable [APK](apk/app-release.apk) contains the application at commit `b92bcbd12aae24a809b8a45ed043bd152216c6e1` (#1114).
-To install the app via the APK download the APK, open it on your phone, and follow the steps shown.
+To install the app via download the APK, open it on your phone, and follow the steps shown.

 ### Build yourself